YehonatanGo/Flight_Inspection_App/README.md

 ### Prerequisites
 * Install flightgear, and make sure your dierctories hierarachy is `C:\Program Files\FlightGear`
 * Move `playback_small.xml` to `C:\Program Files\FlightGear\data\Protocol`
+* Wev'e been using the following packages:
+  * Microsoft.Toolkit.Uwp.UI.Controls version 7.0.1
+  * OxyPlot.Wpf version 2.0.0
+  *  Syncfusion.SfGauge.WPF version 19.1.0.54
+  When opening the project on Visual Studio they should be installed automaticall.
+Download manually if they don't.

 * If you are interested in adding a new anomaly detection algorithm, please read under "Instructions" for more information.

 ### Code Design and Architechture: